 Above you can see the front and rear view of the W4 water block.
 The top portion is made of PMMA cover, while the base is copper with anti-corrosive nickel plating and has “absolute mirror finish”.

 The Pacific W4 CPU water block has a sleeved cable with a plug for a 4-pin header; the cable is to be connected to its controller to control the LED lighting effects.
-You can also see from the sides that it’s translucent with tiny grooves; however I find that the material they used doesn’t defuse the light evenly across the circle.
+You can also see from the sides that it’s translucent with tiny grooves; however I find that the material they used doesn’t diffuse the light evenly across the circle.

 Here’s a closer look at the G1/4 fittings and another picture for a closer look at the 0.15mm micro-channel fin construction.
 I did not open or dismantle the whole thing, because I haven’t tested it yet at the time I took those pictures.
 I may (accidentally) damage or break the water block and we definitely do not want that to happen.